danieloberbillig/rgb-guessing-game/README.md

 - hover button effect
 - fade: transition all 0.5s for button / background 0.6 for square

-# REVIEW
-- span between buttons to show message: display inline-block and width 20% creates gap
+## Outlook
+- show hint rgb for developer, else only show rgb if incorrect
 - loop through all squares and only show / set color if color[i] exist
 - add loop through buttons (for more levels) class to add eventlisteners
-- create reset() function to update #cubes,...
 - consider splitting up code in more functions (all >10 lines)
-- init should just call functions (should not contain much code)
-- fade out wrong color -> NOT WORKING
-- add height: 100% to button to ensure it takes 100% of parent element (not just the line height)
-- font-size: inherit for controls
-- outline: none to avoid surrounding blue line of objects  --> WHERE, for buttons not working

-## Outlook
 - extract more into single functions (eg math.random)
 - use ternary operator if ? then : else (for 2 options useful) -> NOT SUITABLE
 - display 'correct / wrong' instead of alert